voogarix/t3rn-/README.md

 - 🏃‍♂️‍➡️🏃‍♂️‍➡️🏃‍♂️‍➡️ Let it run! 🏃‍♂️‍➡️🏃‍♂️‍➡️🏃‍♂️‍➡️

-- ## 📺 Wathc the video to see how it works 👇
+- ## 📺 Watch the video to see how it works 👇

 👉👉👉 [T3RN Network v1 testnet interactive node installation.](https://www.youtube.com/watch?v=jNiqmzZ7IMk) 👈👈👈